kevinfrei/EMP/README.md

 ![Playlist view](doc/playlist.jpg)

 It's not yet packaged for general consumption, but if you're a nerd like me, you can probably get it to work from the repository easily enough.
-(Those screen shots from the 'bootstrap' version.
-I've moved on to FluenUI since then...)

-Also, I migrated everything from Flow to TypeScript, because support from all the modules I use is much better in TypeScript.
+I've migrated everything from Flow to TypeScript, because support from all the modules I use is much better in TypeScript.
 Honestly, the only other thing that seems better to me about TypeScript over Flow is documentation.
-TypeScript is kind of dumb (it doesn't get value propagation as well as Flow) and holy crap is it **_slow_**.
-5-10 seconds to type check my 5000 lines of code :o
+TypeScript is kind of dumb (it doesn't get value propagation as well as Flow) and holy crap is it **_slow_**: 5-10 seconds to type check my 5000 lines of code :o but I'm not particularly blocked by the speed on compilation.
+My brain is far slower than that, and the tooling is much better.
+So it's all TypeScript, because types are good for your health.

 ## What's the current state?

-I've got playback working.
-Double-clicking on songs adds to the 'Now Playing' list.
-Repeat & Shuffle generally work the way you expect. `yarn start` will launch it.
-Albums with jpg's/png's in the same folder will display those images in the playback header.
-Honestly, it's semi-functional.
-I need to add Album and Artist playback queueing, then custom (auto-saving) playlists are the last major piece of functionality to add.
+It pretty much works.
+Search is kinda messed up, and there are a few "first launch" problems that mean you might have to start it a couple times before it's actually running, but overall?
+It's completely functional.

-I've migrated to [Recoil](https://recoiljs.org).
-One of the two key authors is on my team, and it was kinda "his idea" (Hi, Dave!).
-It supports React Suspense in an incredibly elegant fashion, and I've been drooling over it for about a year.
-Now that it's been open-sourced, Undux is completely gone, but I'm not quite back up to feature parity.
+I started out using Undux (with Flow), as Undux seemed to handle Flow types very nicely.
+But a month or so after my migration to TypeScript was complete, [Recoil](https://recoiljs.org) was released.
+One of the key authors is on my team, and it was kinda "his idea" (Hi, Dave!).
+It supports React Suspense in an incredibly elegant fashion, and I've been drooling over it for since early 2019.
+Now that it's been open-sourced, Undux is completely gone and I'm well past feature parity, adding nifty "capabilities" like updating the music library without requiring a restart or two.
+"Features" like that :D

-During the conversion, I kept hitting weird React issues with some of the virtualized list tech I was using, so I said screw it and also started migrating off of Bootstrap and onto FluentUI.
-Honestly FluentUI isn't the prettiest, but it's defaults certainly look better than Bootstrap, plus it's Microsoft tech, so it's relatively well documented, and super-duper scalable.
+During the Undux to Recoil conversion, I kept hitting weird React issues with some of the virtualized list tech I was using, so I said screw it and also started migrating off of Bootstrap and onto FluentUI.
+Honestly FluentUI isn't the prettiest or the easiest to 'style' (the mechanism is pretty weird, involved calling functions and having pairs of styles in a single object...), but its defaults certainly look better than Bootstrap, plus it's Microsoft tech, so it's generally well documented, and scalable.
 The `DetailsList` component is almost magical.
 I highly recommend it.
+I still see a few weird bugs, but it's not clear whether they're due to my code, or if the component has issues.
+Hurray for web tech, I guess.

 ### Recoil Notes

 For data that "lives" on the server/in the main process, there are a couple different models.
 If it's "read only" that can be trivially modeled using _selectors_.
 Just make the getter download data from the server.
-Even if it might change (i.e. the user changes the paths to search for music from, thus changing the music DB) you can make the dependency clear by invoking the getter on the thing the read-only value depends on (even if you don't use it on the client side).
+If it might change, however, (i.e. the user changes the paths to search for music from, thus changing the music DB) you'd need to make the dependency clear by invoking the getter on the thing the read-only value depends on (even if you don't use it on the client side).

-For data that is changing, but is also stored on the server/in the main process, there's a big more complex data flow necessary.
+For data that is changing in the render process, but is also stored on the server/in the main process, there's a big more complex data flow necessary.
 You can't really model the dependency of the data accurately in just _atoms_ and _selectors_.
-There's a new [API](https://recoiljs.org/docs/api-reference/core/useRecoilTransactionObserver) for watching changes so that you can do things like encode the data in a URL, or save it back to the server.
+There's a new (as of v0.0.12) [API](https://recoiljs.org/docs/api-reference/core/useRecoilTransactionObserver) for watching changes so that you can do things like encode the data in a URL, or save it back to the server.

-Prior to Recoil v0.1.2, I had a little `useBackedState` hook that rolled a number of things into a single chunk of state, but it didn't work with more than 1 call of `useBackedState`.
-With Recoil 0.1.2, AtomEffects are the new hotness, and it appears to work really well.
+Prior to Recoil v0.1.2, I had a little `useBackedState` hook that rolled a number of things into a single chunk of state, and registered stuff with the `useRecoilTransactionObserver` API, but it didn't work with more than a single callsite to `useBackedState` per atom.
+With Recoil 0.1.2, `AtomEffects` are the new hotness, and it appears to work really well.
 I'm going to try to get rid of all my weird 1-off communication and shift to AtomEffects.
-I'm not quite there, but I think it will address the MusicDB update race that I've been ignoring.
+I'm not quite there, but I should also be able to address the MusicDB update race that I've been ignoring.
+I might switch back to something less integrated into the Atom, but it has definitely forced me to be more clear about how back end communication occurs.

 ## Stuff to do

 ### _In Progress_

 Migration to AtomEffects is underway.
-I need to move the entire MusicDB to a single atom, then songs, albums, and artists are just selectors on that atom.
+I need to move the entire MusicDB to a single bidirectionally synchronized atom.
+From that single data blob songs, albums, and artists are strict selectors from that atom.

 ### Bugs

 - Starting "clean" doesn't seem to be a very happy place.
 It requires a couple restarts to get it going.
 Fix that.
 - Clearing the queue restarts playback on the current song
-- Search seems less than correct/consistent\
+- Search seems less than correct/consistent
 - If you have multiple locations, you'll get duplicate songs of the same ID
-- Album expansion doesn't work

 ### Core Capabilities

+- **main** Update data from file metadata (overriding filename acquisition)
+  - Save this stuff between runs, as it's going to be _s l o w_.
 - **render** Renaming a playlist is pretty clunky (save as, delete)
 - **render** Make search group headers a little more informative
 - **render** Make search headers clickable (i.e. sort the list of stuff)